ElliottBr/TransitApp/README.md

 Once installed:

-0. Close the Xcode project if opened
+0. Close the Xcode project if opened.
 1. Open a terminal window, and $ cd into the project directory.
-2. run pod with command $ pod install.
+2. Run pod with command $ pod install.
-3. Now, go to the project directory and open App.xcworckspace and build
+3. Now, go to the project directory and open TransitApp.xcworckspace (not the .xcodeproj) and build.

 Comments on Ally and code challenge,